Midwest City (group)

 Midwest City is an R&B group signed to Universal/Motown.
 The group is composed of two sets of brothers, all born in Oklahoma City, Oklahoma.
 They began as gospel a cappella singers before transitioning into R&B. Their names are Shay, Tone, Solo, and Melle.

+History

-They are currently recording their début album to be released at the fall of 2008.
+They are currently recording their debut album to be released at the fall of 2008.
 The album, Authentic R&B, was originally scheduled for release in early 2007, however it was pushed back several times for unknown reasons.
 Their first single, "One Love", appeared in May 2006, peaking at #37 on Billboard's Hot Adult R&B Airplay chart.

-A song called "Hey Ma" which features Flo Rida has leaked onto the internet on August 23, 2008.
+A song called "Hey Ma" which features Flo Rida was leaked onto the internet on August 23, 2008.